ts-ivanova/liquid_film_solver/README.md

 and the flow rate along the spanwise direction qz (check RM2021 report).

+The main_solver_liquid_film.py script computes the solution of this integral model.
+The numerical schemes, fluxes and sources computations are all separated in different scripts for easier navigation.
+Tools for saving and post-processing are also developed during this project.

 The 3D integral model is dimensionless.
 It is derived during RM2021 using a common approach